Research

 Below we list a few recent publications.
 More publications can be found in the full list of publications.

-by Matthew Lutze, Magnus Madsen, Jonathan Immanuel Brachthäuser, and Philipp Schuster
+by Matthew Lutze, Philipp Schuster, and Jonathan Immanuel Brachthäuser

-In Proceedings of the International Conference on Functional Programming (ICFP).
-ACM Press, 2023.
+In Proceedings of the International Conference on Object-Oriented Programming, Systems, Languages and Applications (OOPSLA), 2025.

-by Marius Müller, Philipp Schuster, Jonathan Lindegaard Starup, Klaus Ostermann, and Jonathan Immanuel Brachthäuser
+by Philipp Schuster, Marius Müller, Klaus Ostermann, and Jonathan Immanuel Brachthäuser

 In Proceedings of the International Conference on Object-Oriented Programming, Systems, Languages and Applications (OOPSLA), 2023.